HKUST-Network/fall2025/_checkpoints/cp4.md

 ## Hint
 * You can go through the lecture: Congestion Control and lecture: Advanced Congestion Control again.
 * Due to the lack of the timeout retransmission, sometimes your program may stuck please try/submit again.
-* **Test link: RTT = 200ms, the buffer size of the router is 20 packets.
-So the router will drop packets when the buffer is full.**
+* <font color=red> <strong >Test link: RTT = 200ms, the buffer size of the router is infinite.
+But the router will add extra delay Xms when the buffer depth exceeds N. </strong> </font> For example, if N = 5 and there are currently 10 packets in the buffer, extra delay will be added for packets 6 through 10.

 ## How to test by yourself
 ### tcconfig